rpazos98/AutoCheckout-CMU-solution/README.md

 For this project we are using the Black formatter.

-To format your code with it just type in
+To format your code with it just type in `black .`.
+This will apply the format to all the code

+If the code does not comply with black the pre-commit hooks will fail.

+### Execution validation

+In order to make sure that we are always pushing working code we are executing `evalution.py` in the pre-commit hook.
+This is the only validation loop today.
+As we improve this with tests we will be adding those to the hook.